-The intimate connection between relief poetics, mineral extraction, industrial manufacturing and chattel slavery in the (Political) Economy of Vegetation comes to a head when Darwin embeds the most iconic token of the contemporary trans-Atlantic abolitionist movement in the middle of his Earth Canto (Fig. 5).
-This bas-relief medallion first appears in course of the Canto’s survey of the formation of clays and the manufacture of ceramics.
-Commissioned in 1787 as the seal for the London Committee of the Society for Effecting the Abolition of the Slave Trade, the image was a smash hit in abolitionist circles, especially after Darwin’s Lunar Society friend and collaborator, the porcelain manufacturer Josiah Wedgwood, put it into mass production as a wearable cameo at his state-of-the-art factory, Etruria (Fig. 6).
-In an irony apparently lost on contemporaries, the SEAST’s emblem against human commodification became quite the fashionable commodity: the cameo was set in snuff-boxes and worn in bracelets and hairpins; like an earlier modern “meme,” it crossed the channel and the Atlantic, switching genders, settings, and media in diverse adaptations (Clarkson, 191-192; Hamilton, 631-652).
-Responding to a batch he received from Wedgwood in a 1798 letter, Lunar Society foreign correspondent Benjamin Franklin described a marked alteration in “the countenances” of those to whom he had distributed the cameo, attesting to the medallion’s particular power as plastic relief: “I have seen such marks of being affected by contemplating the figure of the supplicant (which is admirably executed) that I am persuaded it may have an effect equal to that of the best written pamphlet in procuring favour to those afflicted people.”
+The intimate connection between relief poetics, mineral extraction, industrial manufacturing, and chattel slavery in the (Political) Economy of Vegetation comes to a head when Darwin embeds the most iconic token of the contemporary trans-Atlantic abolitionist movement in the middle of his Earth canto (Figure 5).
+This bas-relief medallion first appears in the course of the canto’s survey of the formation of clays and the manufacture of ceramics.
+Commissioned in 1787 as the seal for the London Committee of the Society for Effecting the Abolition of the Slave Trade (SEAST), the image was a smash hit in abolitionist circles, especially after Darwin’s Lunar Society friend and collaborator, the porcelain manufacturer Josiah Wedgwood, put it into mass production as a wearable cameo at his state-of-the-art factory, Etruria (Figure 6).
+In an irony apparently lost on contemporaries, the SEAST’s emblem against human commodification became quite the fashionable commodity: the cameo was set in snuffboxes and worn in bracelets and hairpins; like an earlier modern “meme,” it crossed the channel and the Atlantic, switching genders, settings, and media in diverse adaptations (Clarkson 191–92; Hamilton 631–52).
+Responding to a batch he received from Wedgwood in a 1798 letter, Lunar Society foreign correspondent Benjamin Franklin described a marked alteration in “the countenances” of those to whom he had distributed the cameo, attesting to the medallion’s particular power as plastic relief: “I have seen such marks of being affected by contemplating the figure of the supplicant (which is admirably executed) that I am persuaded it may have an effect equal to that of the best written pamphlet in procuring favour to those afflicted people” (qtd. in Hamilton 635).
 Leading English abolitionist Thomas Clarkson credited the icon with helping to “keep up a hatred of the trade among the people” and “turning the popular feeling in our favour” during the many intervals when the Society’s parliamentary efforts were stalled (188, 191).

-Typifying both the propagandistic efficacy and the limits of the mainstream white abolitionist imagination – which preferred to picture a “supplicating Negro” begging kinship recognition (in the nearly unanswerable form of a negative rhetorical question) to the ongoing fact and fear of slave and Maroon uprisings in the colonies – the image also did its share of damage.
+Typifying both the propagandistic efficacy and the limits of the mainstream white abolitionist imagination—which preferred to picture a “supplicating Negro” begging kinship recognition (in the nearly unanswerable form of a negative rhetorical question) to the ongoing fact and fear of slave and Maroon uprisings in the colonies—the image also did its share of damage.
 In casting the slave’s humanity and freedom as a “gift” in the (presumptively white) spectator’s power to bestow, such visions of “the emancipation moment” steal a person’s freedom a second time by usurping their power to seize it (Wood).
 Nor is such an analysis merely a product of hindsight.
 In his 1801 novel of the Haitian Revolution, The Daughter of Adoption, John Thelwall put the logic of “the horrible gift of freedom” in the mouth of a revered old white philanthropist in St. Domingue who surprises a radical young friend by not celebrating the news that the islands’ slaves “have thrown off the yoke” (160). “‘And is it possible, sir, after what I have heard from your lips,” the young man asks incredulously, “that you can be averse to the emancipation of your sable brethren?’”
 The older man replies: “I would die to emancipate them; but I cannot wish for their revolt” (160).
-At the core of the white Englishman’s stated, humanitarian preference for the “slow” but “certain” operation of “the sympathy of mankind,” then, Thelwall reveals a refusal to relinquish that power to emancipate the slave in which the colonist’s supremacy is staked, at a value equal to that of his own life.
+At the core of the white Englishman’s stated, humanitarian preference for the “slow” but “certain” operation of “the sympathy of mankind,” then, Thelwall reveals a refusal to relinquish that power to emancipate the slave in which the colonist’s supremacy is staked at a value equal to that of his own life.